hidashhi/api-doc/api/js/README.md

 <a id="hiCallInit"></a>
 ### call.init()
-If 'immediate' is set to false this has to be called seperatly.
-If 'immediate' is set to true then the call is placed directlty when the call request is fired.
-By using "false" calls could be put in an object, to actually start that call you need use call.init()
+If `immediate` is set to `false` this has to be called separately.
+If `immediate` is set to `true` then the call is placed directly when the call request is fired.
+By using `false` calls could be cached, to actually start that call you need use `call.init()`.

 <a id="hiCallAccept"></a>
 ### call.accept()